leonardoarroyo/django-open-volunteering-platform/docs/channels.rst

 = Create vs retrieve =
 You can specify multiple channels when retrieving objects but you can't specify multiple channels when creating objects (???)

+pitfalls
+If you're going to modify the object manager, extend it fron ChannelRelationshipManager instead of models.Manager If you're overriding a serializer create method, you need to pass the channels object like so obj = Model.objects.create(\*args, \*\*kwargs, object_channels=["list"]) or obj = Model(\*args, \*\*kwargs) obj.save(object_channels=["list"])

+but ideally you wont do that
+normally you will extend ChannelRelationshipSerializer and use obj = super(CustomSerializer, self).create(validated_data)

+Viewsets must be decorated
+Model should extend ChannelRelationship Createmodelmixin and channelrelationship should come before other objects on the hierarchy